aburton-marketing/leetspeed/README.md

-🚀 leetspeed dcompares various leetcode solution speeds.
+🚀 leetspeed compares various leetcode solution speeds.

 Ways you can contribute: